Help Defend the DOE Clean Cities Program

 - Tax credit for conversion to plug-in hybrid vehicles

-- Tax credit for purchases of alternative fuel vehicles (Maintain credit for electric vehicles and reinstate credit for natural gas and propane vehicles)
+- Tax credit for purchases of alternative fuel vehicles (reinstate credit for natural gas and propane vehicles)

-- Congress should provide $52.5 million for the DOE Clean Cities program, including $30 million in competitive grants for new alternative fuel and vehicle deployment strategies.
-Clean Cities is DOE’s most important initiative focused on the deployment of alternative fuels, vehicles, and infrastructure.
+- Congress should provide $50 million for the DOE Clean Cities program, including $30 million in competitive grants for new alternative fuel and vehicle deployment strategies.
+Clean Cities is DOE’s only initiative focused on the deployment of alternative transportation fuels, vehicles, and infrastructure.